igrishaev/farseer/README.md

 ### Component

-The Jetty subpackage also provides a component for use with the Component Clojure library.
+The Jetty sub-package also provides a component for use with the Component Clojure library.
 The `jetty/component` function creates a component.
 It takes a config and an optional context map.